 Offline and Online Event Process Development perspectives are comprised of an editor area called Fiorano Orchestrator.
 When an Event Process is opened (double-click the Event Process), the design of the event process is shown in the Fiorano Orchestrator where further editing can be done.

 Figure 2: Orchestration Editor

 Micro Service Palette

-The Micro Service Palette shows the services that are present in the eStudio repository.
-The Micro Service Palette contains all the Fiorano services grouped into various categories such as: Bridges, Collaboration, DB, Error, File, and so on as shown in the figure below.
+The Micro Service Palette shows the microservices that are present in the eStudio repository.
+The Micro Service Palette contains all the Fiorano microservices grouped into various categories such as: Bridges, Collaboration, DB, Error, File, and so on as shown in the figure below.

 To display Properties view, navigate through Window > Show View > Other > Other > Micro Service Palette.